Below we outline some best resume writing tips to write your resume easier.

 … could be widdled down to this:

-“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline faster while decreasing the time spent on closing the sale.”
+“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline and close sales faster.”

 Once consolidated, an even better example of this sentence contains achievements too.
 Such as:

-“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline 23.9% faster while decreasing time spent on closing the sale – went from an average 9 weeks to 7 weeks for most closings.”
+“Deliver train-the-trainer curricula that enabled staff to fill the sales pipeline 23.9% and close sales faster – went from an average 9 weeks to 7 weeks for most closings.”

 “Acts as a change agent and overall strategist.
 A professional who evaluates and responds to various changes to technological environments.
 Proactive leader who takes a company’s resources and maximizes it to deliver better performance.”